Peter Dicken The Geographers and 'Globalization'

 - Wikipedia.
 1973 oil crisis. from: https://en.wikipedia.org/wiki/1973_oil_crisis

 - Wikipedia.
-1997 Asian financial crisisfrom: https://en.wikipedia.org/wiki/1997_Asian_financial_crisis
+1997 Asian financial crisis. from: https://en.wikipedia.org/wiki/1997_Asian_financial_crisis

 - Wikipedia.
 Great Depression. from: https://en.wikipedia.org/wiki/Great_Depression